This Week in FRC - Jan 26, 2024

 Business This week in the business department, we began to film for the Impact Award!
 This award is the most important award in the competition, and could be a ticket to Worlds.
 For the next couple of weeks, we will continue filming, aiming to showcase the unique aspects of our team and our dedication to spreading STEAM education around the globe.
 We were also present at Quarry Lane’s 1/28 Expo to share our experiences and knowledge with students!

-If there are any questions, please email [email protected].
+If there are any questions, please email qls7419leadership@gmail.com.
 Check out our Instagram, @7419tech, for more frequent updates as well as our Youtube channel, 7419 Tech Support (@7419tech), for long form informational videos about our team.
 Our team is super excited for the season ahead, and we can’t wait to update everyone more in the future!